 - The practical examination consists of haircutting, shampooing, scalp manipulation, shaving and the scientific rest facial.
 Everyone will do a taper haircut, shampoo, shave and facial.
-Students and barbers with less than a year's experience will also roll perm rods.
 All applicants are required to furnish their own models, tools, towels, shampoo, hair tonic, after-shave lotion and chair cloth.
 The board will furnish lather and massage creams.
 Applicants must have five combs, two brushes and a can of spray disinfectant at the examination and while working.

 BARBER EXAMINATION DATES AND LOCATIONS

 Examinations will be given in Phoenix.
-Examination dates and locations are subject to change and/or cancellation.
 Approximately 5-6 days after the filing deadline, a letter will be sent to the applicant announcing the time and location of their examination along with a procedure sheet and map.
-Report 30 minutes before scheduled exam time with a barber student card or picture ID must be presented at the door.
-Exam dates and locations are subject to change.
+Report 30 minutes before scheduled exam time.
+A barber student card or picture ID must be presented at the door.

 Models must be male and have sufficient hair on the top of their head and sides for a taper haircut; taper up the neck with clippers; no line or square back; shave around the ears; no precuts allowed.
 A student’s model must have their mustache shaved off during the examination.
 If you have questions about your proposed model, please call the office.